 Tamilyn Brennan is a workforce development consultant based in Far North Queensland with a background in strategic planning, policy, program development and implementation in Federal and State employment and training sectors.
 For over 20 years, she held senior regional management roles in government and currently provides future skilling advice to government as an advisory board member.
 Mrs Brennan drives community development with 12 years' experience governing not for profit organisations and is a member of the Australian Institute of Company Directors.
 Tamilyn guides change in industries, organisations and individuals at regional level to strengthen local enterprise and regional economies.

-North and North/West Tasmania Employment Facilitator
+Tasmania Employment Facilitator

 James maintains a keen interest in regional economic development issues in Tasmania.
 He is currently the Chairperson of the not-for-profit group Switch Tasmania, which provides advice and assistance to people with new businesses or business ideas in the Cradle Coast region.